adrido/minetest-mapper-cpp/doc/features.rst

 * Draw shades to accentuate height differences (on by default)
 * Report actual world dimensions in all directions, as well which part of it will be in the map.
+* optionally, avoid reading the block list from the database (may be more efficient when mapping small parts of the *existing* world)

 Differences From Stock Minetestmapper
 =====================================